Bright Turquoise | Blue Egyptian Faience Amulet of Sekhmet | 1070-664 BC

 Cultural Significance

-Sekhmet, daughter of the sun god Ra, embodied the destructive heat of the sun yet also the power of healing and protection when appeased.
-Revered as both a goddess of war and pestilence as well as a deity of medicine, she was worshipped primarily in Memphis.
-Amulets such as this were carried for protection in times of conflict or illness, ensuring the wearer received Sekhmet’s divine strength and healing energy.
-Her lioness form represented courage, ferocity, and divine authority, qualities deeply admired in Egyptian society.
+Sekhmet, the daughter of the sun god Ra, embodied both the destructive heat of the sun and the restorative power of healing when appeased.
+Revered as a goddess of war, protection, and medicine, she was especially venerated in Memphis.
+Amulets depicting Sekhmet were carried to invoke protection against illness, danger, and malevolent forces.
+Her lioness form symbolized courage, ferocity, and divine authority—qualities deeply embedded in Egyptian religious and royal ideology.

 Condition

 Exceptional preservation with vibrant coloration and intact suspension holes.
-The surface retains fine detail and luster, offering both aesthetic beauty and historical integrity.
+The surface retains strong detail and luster, reflecting both aesthetic beauty and historical integrity.

 Height: 2 in